 Because of the steep fall in bond yields and the pound's weakness during the month, we sold some of our longer-dated foreign debt to take profits.
-These included the Swiss-denominated Vodafone Group 0.5% 2031 and Credit Suisse Group Funding 1% 2023, which benefited from the pound reaching a record low against the franc (CHF1.17).
+These included the US Treasury 2.25% 2027, the Swiss-denominated Vodafone Group 0.5% 2031 and Credit Suisse Group Funding 1% 2023, the latter two benefiting from the pound reaching a record low against the franc (CHF1.17).
 We moved some of this cash into the shorter-dated Singapore Government 2.25% Senior 2023, but overall increased the amount we hold in cash.

-We added to many of our existing stock holdings because of strong investor inflows to our portfolio as well as to our Invesco LGIM Commodity Composite ETF, which is a basket of industrial and precious metals, food and fuels.
+We added to many of our existing stock holdings because of strong investor inflows to our portfolio as well.